 Best Qualified – Most Experience

 It’s critical that we have the best qualified women and men on the bench.
-As an attorney, I have been awarded certifications as a specialist in the practice areas of Civil Trial Law and Civil Appellate Law by the Texas Board of Legal Specialization.
+As an attorney, I have been certified as a specialist in the practice areas of Civil Trial Law and Civil Appellate Law by the Texas Board of Legal Specialization.
 My proven real-world experience gained during many years of practice equip me well to serve you as a judge.

 In Harris County, there will be many important races in the November 2022 election.
 Please do not forget those of us “down ballot” in judicial, legislative and local area contests.

-I look forward to resume working hard for you as judge in the 164th Civil District Court.
+I look forward to continue serving you as judge in the 164th Civil District Court.